Tamper Detection against Unitary Operators: Introduction

 \subsection{Our results}

-In this work, we extend scope of adversaries to be quantum.
-Hence, a natural family to start the discussion is a family of unitary operators.
-In particular, encoded space is of quantum states and adversary can apply a unitary operator from a known family of unitaries.
-The question of tamper detection can be asked in different scenarios: \begin{enumerate}[1.] \item Do tamper detection codes exist when $\mathcal{M}$ is the set of $k$-bit (classical) messages? \item Do tamper detection codes exist when $\mathcal{M}$ is the set of $k$-qubit (quantum) messages? \item Can these constructions be made efficient, potentially considering families of bounded size, say, $2^{\mathrm{poly}\left(n\right)}$? \end{enumerate} First question considers the scenario of protecting classical information from a quantum adversary whereas for the second question, the message itself is quantum.
+In this work, we aim to extend the scope of the theory of tamper detection to include adversaries that are capable of doing quantum operations.
+Hence, a family of unitary operators is a natural place to start the discussion.
+In particular, we consider a setting where the space of codewords $\mathcal{C}$ is of quantum states, and an adversary can apply a unitary operator from a known family of unitary operators $\mathcal{U}_{\mathsf{Adv}}$.
+The analogous question of tamper detection can now be asked in different scenarios: \begin{enumerate}[1.] \item Do tamper detection codes exist when $\mathcal{M}$ is the set of $k$-bit (classical) messages? \item Do tamper detection codes exist when $\mathcal{M}$ is the set of $k$-qubit (quantum) messages? \item Can these constructions be made efficient, potentially considering families of relatively small size, say, $\vert \mathcal{U}_{\mathsf{Adv}} \vert \leq 2^{\mathrm{poly}\left(n\right)}$? \end{enumerate} The first and the second question are direct analogues of the tamper detection theory when the adversary has their action defined via a unitary operator (instead of classical bits-to-bits manipulation).
+The first question considers the scenario of protecting classical information from a quantum adversary, whereas, for the second question, the information to be stored is itself quantum.
+The third question is inspired by the fact that efficient classical tamper detection codes (such as AMD codes) exist when the adversarial family has small cardinality.
 We provide affirmative answers to questions 1 and 2 using probabilistic arguments.
-Addressing question 3, as an example of efficient construction, we provide quantum analogue of classical AMD codes.
+Partially addressing question 3, as an example of efficient construction, we show that a natural quantum analogue of classical AMD codes is sufficient for the purpose.